 Early Retirement, Medicare and Social Security

 The first thing to consider is that age 45 is a very early retirement.
-In this case you have gone full FIRE (Financial Independence, Retire Early).
-Ideally you will live around half your life as a retiree.
+In this case, you have gone full FIRE (Financial Independence, Retire Early).
+Ideally, you will live around half your life as a retiree.

 This is fantastic, but it also raises some very important issues.
 First, as always, make sure to plan for health care spending.
 You won’t be eligible for Medicare for another 20 years.
 Without an employer-sponsored plan, your health insurance costs may be considerable.
-If you have millions of dollars in the bank this most likely won’t be an issue, but it’s important to plan for.
+If you have millions of dollars in the bank, this most likely won’t be an issue, but it’s still important to plan for.

-You can begin collecting Social Security any time between ages 62 and 70.
-Delaying your first check increases your monthly benefit.
-The longer you wait, the higher your payments.
-Just as an example, while the average Social Security benefit for retired workers is approximately $23,770 per year at time of writing, you can collect up to $5,108 per month or $61,296 per year if you retire at age 70.
+Second, account for Social Security in your long-term plans.
+As with Medicare, if you retire at 45, this program is decades away.
+You can begin collecting Social Security any time between ages 62 and 70, but delaying your first check increases your monthly benefit.
+The longer you wait, the higher your payments will be.
+Just as an example, while the average Social Security benefit for retired workers is approximately $24,080 per year at time of writing, you can collect up to $5,108 per month, or $61,296 per year, if you retire at age 70.

 How Much Income Will You Replace?